fgoujeon/maki/README.md

 ```

 ## Acknowledgements
 AweSM is greatly inspired by Boost.MSM.
 Actually, AweSM was born because Boost.MSM was too slow to build large state machines (which is expected for a library that has been written in a time when variadic templates weren't supported by the language).
+Thank you Christophe Henry for your work.